Outdoor Burning and Wildfire Information

 In PEI, fire season runs from March 15 to Dec 1 each year.
 During this period, you must have a valid burning permit for all outdoor fires.

 General Burning Permit information

-Burning permits are required for all outdoor burning in PEI during fire season and these permits are available free of charge at any Forests, Fish and Wildlife Division office, Monday to Friday during normal working hours.
-The permit holder must sign the permit stating that they have read and understand the burning permit's requirements.
+Burning permits are required for all outdoor burning in PEI from March 15th to November 30th each year.
+These permits are available free of charge at any Forests, Fish and Wildlife Division office, Monday to Friday during normal working hours.

 Are Burning Permits issued in all Island communities?